Cybersecurity for Canadian Accounting Firms: CISSP-led, CRA EFILE-Hardened

-IT support for accounting firms that handle sensitive financial data, seasonal capacity spikes, and strict retention requirements.
+CISSP-led cybersecurity for accounting firms that handle sensitive financial data, T1/T4 deadlines, and CRA EFILE: paired with managed IT support.
 If your IT can’t keep up during tax season, it’s already a problem.

 What’s included

-Fusion covers daily support, Microsoft 365, security, backups, vendor coordination, and the operating priorities behind them.
-It’s all delivered under CISSP-certified security leadership — you’re not getting a tier-one call centre.
+Fusion Computing covers daily support, Microsoft 365, security, backups, vendor coordination, and the operating priorities behind them.
+It’s all delivered under CISSP-certified security leadership.
+You’re not getting a tier-one call centre.

 Why accounting firms switch to Fusion

-Accounting firms switch when their current IT provider can’t demonstrate tested backup recovery, documented security controls, or consistent response times during tax season.
-When client data protection is table stakes, reactive IT support isn’t just inconvenient — it’s a liability you shouldn’t be carrying.
+Accounting firms switch when their current IT support company can’t demonstrate tested backup recovery, documented security controls, or consistent response times during tax season.
+When client data protection is table stakes, reactive IT support isn’t just inconvenient.
+It’s a liability you shouldn’t be carrying.

 What accounting firm IT support costs

 Choosing the right IT company for accountants matters.
-Managed IT for an accounting firm with 10 to 100 users typically costs between $170 and $250 per user per month.
+Managed IT for an accounting firm with 10 to 100 users typically costs CA$180/user/month from Fusion Computing.
 That covers help desk, monitoring, patching, backups, Microsoft 365, and security aligned to CIS Controls v8.1.
 You’ll know what you’re paying before you sign anything.

 What this looks like when it matters most

-A Fusion client hit by ransomware was back online by Monday morning with $0 paid and 100% of data restored.
-For accounting firms, where losing access to client files during filing season could mean missed deadlines and compliance violations, tested recovery isn’t optional — it’s the whole point of the backup strategy.
+A Fusion Computing client hit by ransomware was back online by Monday morning with zero ransom paid and 100% of data restored.
+For accounting firms, where losing access to client files during filing season could mean missed deadlines and compliance violations, tested recovery isn’t optional.
+It’s the whole point of the backup strategy.

 Who this is for